ERGO-Code/HiGHS/README.md

 The Python interface can then be tested as above.

-Google Colab Notebook Example
+Google Colab Example
 -----------------------------
-The [Google Colab Notebook Example](https://colab.research.google.com/drive/1JmHF53OYfU-0Sp9bzLw-D2TQyRABSjHb?usp=sharing) demonstrates how to call HiGHS via the Python interface `highspy`.
+The [Google Colab Example Notebook](https://colab.research.google.com/drive/1JmHF53OYfU-0Sp9bzLw-D2TQyRABSjHb?usp=sharing) demonstrates how to call HiGHS via the Python interface `highspy`.

 Reference
 ---------